 - 4 slices prosciutto, cut in small pieces

-Preheat oven at 180 degrees C and bake for about 2 hours.
+- Preheat oven at 200 degrees C and bake for about 1 hour – 1 hour 20 minutes (depending on the size), or until tender when a skewer is inserted into the centre.
 Remove foil and set aside for a while so that they can be handled.